Note to our readers

 As with most approaches to information security, layered defenses need to be implemented to reduce insider threats.
 Technically, high-risk employees can be monitored with advanced logging and log filtering.
 Activities to monitor include large files being transferred or emailed, emails to competitors, numerous emails and files being sent to their personal email address, and files being sent to countries or abnormal sites that don’t make sense.

 For such monitoring, it must be reiterated that all activities need to comply with legal regulations.

 Here is a list of other ideas in different areas of an organization that can be applied to protect organizational data from insider threats:

 - Perform background checks on all potential employees, contractors, and sub-contractors.
 Be sure to include employment verification, criminal checks and developed references.

-- Perform credit checks for any employee who will handle money, monetary instruments, high-value assets, etc. Frankly, with all the focus on our difficult economy, doing credit checks for new employees, contractors, subcontractors may be a useful vetting process to ensure new hires are not high risks because they desperately need money to cover their debts.
+- Perform credit checks for any employee who will handle money, monetary instruments, high-value assets, etc. Frankly, with all the focus on our difficult economy, doing credit checks for employees, contractors, subcontractors may be a useful vetting process to ensure hires are not high risks because they desperately need money to cover their debts.

 - Monitor for abnormal financial status changes.